 “Ordinary People Making an Extraordinary Impact for Jesus”

 We are excited to share opportunities for you to make an impact in our community.
-Our goal is that every person who calls Northshore home would be serving their neighborhood and city.
-You and your small group can help us transform our community by championing a cause you believe God is calling you toward.
-We believe our good deeds help to develop good will and to open doors for the Good News.
+Our goal is that every person who calls Northshore home will serve their neighborhood and city.
+You, your family and your small group can help transform our community by championing a cause you believe God is calling you toward.
+We believe good deeds change us and open doors for the Good News.
 If you need assistance contact Tim King.

-Below is a great list of opportunities for where you can plug in.
+Below is a great list of opportunities for where you can volunteer.
 You can use the sidebar menu to to jump to a specific group of opportunities.

 June – Care Day: Care Day is a day devoted to connecting our neighbors in the Northshore area with immediate access to the services and resources they need.
 In one place—on one day—attendees enjoy a hot meal and have access to free health services, groceries, haircuts, housing, public benefits, referrals to employment training, and much more.
 For more information go to the Care Day website.